 Depending on where you are, you may not experience a total eclipse.
 In order to experience a full eclipse there must be a (basically) straight line between where you are, the moon, and the sun.
 Only those under the umbra (direct shadow) will experience a total eclipse of the sun; those in the penumbra (indirect shadow) will experience a partial eclipse (the sun will appear to have a “bite” taken from it).

 Eclipses rise backward.
 We are used to seeing our sun rise in the east and set in the west, but because of how the moon rotates around the earth eclipses appear to rise in the west and set in the east.
 This means that the eclipse will first be visible in the early morning from Oregon on the west coast.
-Interestingly enough, the eclipse will already be in effect as the sun is rising over Oregon; so they will witness a black sun rising over America.

 During an eclipse nature will definitely respond.
 It is not uncommon for there to be a 20° temperature drop during the time of the eclipse.
 Birds will often quit singing and nature will develop an eery hush.
 If the eclipse is strong enough some bright stars may be visible as the sky turns the shade of night.
 All of these things are common to total eclipses, and are expected for the August 2017 eclipse.